intmus/inttheory22-23/_23-intro-to-post-tonal/e1-ex-primeform.md

 (037)

 Notice the notation of prime form.
 For this we use parentheses only with no commas.
-(All of the notation that we use for pc sets--unordered, normal, and prime forms--was standardized by Joseph Straus in his *Introduction to Post-tonal Theory*.)
+(All of the notation that we use for pc sets--unordered, normal, and prime forms--was standardized by Joseph Straus in his *Introduction to Post-tonal Theory*.
+He did not create a specific notation for ascending forms, so we use the same notation as unordered sets for those.)

 ## Finding prime form for any pc set